 What Happens after Faculty Submit?

 Faculty submission of academic alerts triggers automatic communication to students.
-Students who receive unsatisfactory academic alerts see course-specific pop-ups notifying them of alerts after logging into MyGSU (see image 3).
+Students who receive unsatisfactory academic alerts see course-specific pop-ups notifying them of alerts after logging into MyGSU (see image below).
 Pop-ups continue to appear every day for two weeks until students click “View Details.”
-Clicking this button takes them to a message about their academic alert (see image 3).
+Clicking this button takes them to a message about their academic alert (see image below).

 Academic alert messages include language tailored to the specific alert faculty submit.
 For instance, students will receive a different message for a UA (unsatisfactory attendance) than a UM (missed assessment), but all students who receive a UA receive the same message, just as all students who receive a UM.
 In addition to appearing in the student dashboard, all early alert messages (including notifications of satisfactory progress) will also be visible in the My Messages area of the MyGSU portal.